-- In the last exercise we have seen that a CIC needs to be managed properly such that the trade is balanced to some degree. - There are three elements I will discuss now and you can ask questions, then we will do some exercise to understand how this works. - Community backing: Without community backing, the currency cannot work.
+• In the last exercise we have seen that a CIC needs to be managed properly such that the trade is balanced to some degree.

+- There are three elements I will discuss now and you can ask questions, then we will do some exercise to understand how this works. - Community backing: without it, the currency cannot work.
 Business people and community members make a promise of how much CIC they will accept, and for what goods.
 For example, the shopkeeper might be willing to accept 2,000 CIC for locally-grown vegetables.
 She might not be willing to accept any CIC or only a small percentage of the price in CIC for the packaged goods that are imported.
 We will do an exercise where all of us make promises of how much CIC we are willing to accept.
 Committed community backing means that the CIC issuing community group are committed to redeeming any tokens they spend and maintaining a zero trade balance over time.
-In other words, the shopkeeper is committing to spending the CICs with other community members, not just spending or accepting them.

-- Of course, nothing will compensate for people who spend CIC but don't accept it back.
+In other words, the shopkeeper is committing to spending the CICs with other community members, not just spending or accepting them. - Of course, nothing will compensate for people who spend CIC but don't accept it back.
 So there are some important ways that you as community members will need to take care of your currency and we will also have a discussion about what would work for your group after we do that exercise. - Important caution: If you continue to care for the CIC properly, you will have a long-term economic impact to create an independent community.
-If you treat a CIC as "free money" and are careless, the CIC circulation will slow and eventually stop and also create resentment against the people who took advantage of the situation at other people's expense.
-If you watched the videos, you saw in many cases that the community currency created better relationships-this is only possible when people behave in trusted and caring ways. - The community projects are where the CIC helps you improve your community much more than just putting money in circulation.
+If you treat a CIC as "free money" and are careless, the CIC circulation will slow and eventually stop and also create resentment against the people who took advantage of the situation at other people's expense. - The community projects are where the CIC helps you improve your community much more than just putting money in circulation.
 The best thing about these community projects is that the CIC gives you the opportunity to decide for yourselves what projects are most important, and to pay your local townspeople for doing those projects.
 It might be planting trees, building a health center, educating the children-whatever you think is most important.
 You do not rely on someone outside to tell you what projects to do.
 Instead you yourselves make decisions about what is best for your community.